zhangcathleen/cs50_project1/README.md

 9. API Page
    Returns a json with information on this book:

    - title
    - author
    - year published
    - isbn
    - the number of reviews
    - the average rating

+10. Logout Page
+    You need type /logout
+    **This is currently how it works because I haven't designed it in**